 Lewisham has three vibrant street markets, each with its own individual style and full of items not found in high street shops.
 Lewisham, Deptford and Catford markets have stalls selling fresh food, fashions, flowers and more and in Deptford there is a thriving second hand market too.
 All three markets benefit from easy access for those arriving either by car or public transport.

-If you are considering becoming a trader we also offer discounted prices for new traders to our street markets.
 Street trading can be an ideal way to start-up a new business at low cost.
+We offer discounted prices for new traders to our street markets.
 Please contact the markets team below for further information.

 For more details contact: